for mat and yoga studios

 Intake tuned for yoga teachers

-Teacher training as a real entity
+Teacher training as its own course

 who this fits